rundeck/docs/docs/manual/projects/project-archive.md

 - **Executions**
 : This allows you to choose whether or not you existing executions and their history to be imported.
 If "import all" is selected, it will create new executions and history reports from the archive.
 ::: warning
-When importing executions that have **logs in a remote storage** they are not imported **until they are accessed later**.
-In order to access these log files, they **must be present in the remote storage configured** and the server **must have the neccessary permissions** to access the log file path (from the remote storage provider side)
+If any of the imported executions include **logs in a remote storage**, those log files are not imported **until they are accessed later**.
+In order to view the remotely stored log files, they **must still be present in the remote storage** and the receiving server **must have the necessary permissions** (from the remote storage provider side) to access the log file path.
 :::

 - **Configuration**